Creator Deal HQ

 The questions every creator asks first.

 We update this list as new ones come in.
-If yours isn't here, ask us in the pitch — we'll answer in the diligence call.
+If yours isn't here, ask us in the pitch.
+We'll answer in the diligence call.

 The deal